krlw/pmb-scraper/README.md

 and want to run the query with these parameters
-* Statuts qui autorisent le prêt : _Accès Libre_ and _Animation_
+* Statuts qui autorisent le prêt : __Accès Libre__ and __Animation__
-* Date de début de prêt : du ... : _01/01/2012_
+* Date de début de prêt : du ... : __01/01/2012__
-* Au ... : _31/12/2012_
+* Au ... : __31/12/2012__

-our resulting queries.csv should look like this:
+our resulting _queries.csv_ should look like this:

 ```
 proc_id,parameter,value,parameter,value,...,...
 70 , Du , 2012-01-01 , Au , 2012-12-31 , statuts[] , 2 , statuts[] , 7
 ```

-It should be noted that the Dates given must be in the form of YYYY-MM-DD.
+__It should be noted that the Dates given must be in the form of YYYY-MM-DD.__

-But to create this request within the queries.csv seems rather complicated.
+But to create this request within the _queries.csv_ seems rather complicated.
-It gets easier with the help of the query-creation-helper.rb, which takes all the query ids and helps with the configuration of their query parameters.
+It gets easier with the help of the _query-creation-helper.rb_, which takes all the query ids and helps with the configuration of their query parameters.

-### Configuring queries.csv with the help of query-creation-helper.rb
+### Configuring _queries.csv_ with the help of _query-creation-helper.rb_

-The query creation helper only reads the proc_ids from the firsts row of the queries.csv.
+The query creation helper only reads the proc_ids from the firsts row of the _queries.csv_.
 It then visits all the given pages and outputs all avaible parameters and, if possible, the values.
 It notes, when a parameter can take multiple values.
 For each query it also takes the parameters and values found and creates an example line.

-Therefore it makes sense to start with a queries.csv which only includes the ids and for our example would look like this:
+Therefore it makes sense to start with a _queries.csv_ which only includes the ids and for our example would look like this:
 ```
 proc_id,parameter,value,parameter,value,...,...
 70
 ```

-If we now run the query-creation-helper.rb the output helps us to parameterize the query:
+If we now run the _query-creation-helper.rb_ the output helps us to parameterize the query:

 ```